 Effective June 12, 2008, the Whistleblower Act was amended.
 One amendment provides state employees with the opportunity to make official Whistleblower reports to individuals designated by Western’s President.
 Western’s designees must maintain the identity of the whistleblower in confidence and transmit the employee’s Whistleblower Report to the State Auditor’s Office within 15 days of receipt.

-President Bruce Shepard has established the following Whistleblower Report Designees for Western Washington University:
+President Sabah Randhawa has established the following Whistleblower Report Designees for Western Washington University: